dylan-lang/dylan-tool/documentation/source/index.rst

 dylan update
 ------------

-The `update` subcommand must be run inside a workspace directory and performs two actions:
+The `update` subcommand be be run from anywhere inside a workspace directory and performs two actions:

 #.
-Installs all package dependencies, as specified in their `pkg.json` files.
+Installs all package dependencies, as specified in their
+    `dylan-package.json` files.

 #.
 Updates the registry to have an entry for each library in the workspace
     packages or their dependencies.